jschuur/chatgpt-repl/README.md

 - `.copy` copies the last response to a prompt to your system clipboard
 - `.clipboard` enabled/disabled clipboard copying for every response (off by default)
 - `.wordwrap` enables/disables word wrapping for the response output (on by default)
+- `.history` enables/disables input logging to history file (on by default)
 - `.stream` enables/disables streamed responses (on by default)
 - `.usage` shows current and total API usage
 - `.exit` ends the current session